ktorio/ktor-documentation/topics/server-jwt.md

 > You can get general information about authentication and authorization in Ktor in the [](server-auth.md) section.

+> If the tokens come from an OpenID Connect provider, the `Oidc` plugin resolves the JWKS endpoint from the issuer
+> URL and refreshes it when keys rotate, so you do not configure a `JwkProvider` by hand.
+It also rejects ID tokens
+> presented as access tokens.
+See [](server-oidc-resource-server.md).
+>
+{style="tip"}

 ## Add dependencies {id="add_dependencies"}
 To enable `JWT`authentication, you need to include the `ktor-server-auth` and `ktor-server-auth-jwt` artifacts in the build script: